martenframework/marten/docs/docs/models-and-databases/queries.md

 ## Deleting records

-Single model records that has been retrieved from the database can be deleted by using the `#delete` method:
+Single model records that have been retrieved from the database can be deleted by using the `#delete` method:

 ```crystal
 article = Article.get(id: 42)